Diversity-ParetoOptimal/ParetoR/README.md

 ## Objective ##

-The current R program provides a set of Pareto-optimal solutions that simultaneously optimize both diversity and criterion validity in a personnel selection scenario [see Song, Wee & Newman (provisionally accepted); adapted from De Corte, Lievens & Sackett (2007); also see Wee, Newman & Joseph (2014) for more details].
+The current R package provides a set of Pareto-optimal solutions that simultaneously optimize both diversity and criterion validity in a personnel selection scenario [see Song, Wee, & Newman (2017).
+The current package allows for implementation of (1) Pareto-optimal method that was adapted from De Corte, Lievens & Sackett (2007); (2) Pareto-optimal shrinkage formulae to estimate formula-adjusted shrunken Pareto-optimal solutions (see Study 2 of Song (2018; dissertation); (3) regularized Pareto-optimal method (see Study 3 of Song (2018; dissertation)).
-Pareto-optimal solutions are estimated using the Normal-Boundary Intersection method (Das & Dennis, 1998).

 ## Instructions ##

+### Install and Load Package ###

 1. Open an R console or RStudio window.
 (R can be downloaded for free from https://cran.r-project.org; RStudio can be downloaded for free from https://www.rstudio.com/)
 2. Install R package "ParetoR" through Github by pasting and running the following commands in R console or RStudio: